wp-plugins/dd-lastviewed/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Customize the widget

+You can use [dd_lastviewed widget_id="12"] as shortcode to publish the widget inside a page or a post.
+Do not forget to use the correct id!

 == Frequently asked questions ==

 Do you have ideas, questions or issues with LastViewed?
 Please leave a message in the support forum.